Affiliate links on Android Authority may earn us a commission. Learn more.

 Quad HD vs Full HD: What's the minimum smartphone resolution to buy in 2023?

 It wasn’t too many years ago that the smartphone resolution wars were in full swing.
 The debate raged over whether Apple’s Retina Display jargon actually meant anything, while Android phones raced from Full HD (FHD) to Quad HD (QHD) resolutions.
 Sony even went as far as to push the 4K narrative for our tiny phone displays.
 Fortunately, that’s a mobile trend that hasn’t caught on (yet).

 In a complete U-turn, the industry today is much more relaxed about the display clarity argument.
-In fact, several high-profile 2020 and 2021 releases don’t bother with the flagship QHD resolution that we’ve become accustomed to.
-The Samsung Galaxy S21 and OnePlus 9 are content with “just” FHD+ resolutions.
+In fact, several high-profile releases don’t bother with the flagship QHD resolution that we once became accustomed to.
+The base Samsung Galaxy S23 and Pixel 7 are content with “just” FHD+ resolutions.

 Do these handsets offer an inferior display experience or has the industry settled the Quad HD vs Full HD debate and picked FHD+ as the clarity sweet spot?

 Before taking a closer look at the differences between FHD and QHD on smartphones, it’s worth discussing what these terms actually mean.
 In a nutshell, a display’s resolution is the number of pixels in each dimension, horizontal and vertical.

 A Full HD (commonly abbreviated FHD) display is 1,920 pixels wide and 1,080 pixels tall.
 This is the most common resolution across the entire consumer electronics industry today and you’ll find it on everything from smartphones to desktop monitors.
 Smartphone manufacturers often append a + to denote extra pixels in one dimension.